 Q: Where Are You Now?

-Long story short (explained here) we realized that sadly we cannot make Europe work at the moment, and we’re living in North Carolina.
+Long story short we realized that sadly we cannot make Europe work at the moment, and we’re living in North Carolina.
+For now.

 Meanwhile, I also travel a lot and slowly work on visiting every country in the world.

 I have plenty of tips, but unfortunately, I must warn you: it’s just for beginners as blogging (along with skills that go with it) takes a lot of constant learning as things change rapidly in the online industries.

 I write some posts about blogging and how to make money from it on my other blog, where I also share side hustle tips.